suitenumerique/meet/docs/installation/compose.md

 ### Livekit

 [LiveKit](https://github.com/livekit/livekit) server is used as the WebRTC SFU (Selective Forwarding Unit) allowing multi-user conferencing.
+For more information, head to [livekit documentation](https://docs.livekit.io/home/self-hosting/).

 Generate a secure key for `LIVEKIT_API_SECRET` in `env.d/common`.